victorav3lla/challenges-2026/04-Front-End/10-Product-Design-Sprint/01-What-You-Will-Build/README.md

 ### Objective

 This sprint has several steps, all of which are key to come up with the best prototype.
-However, keep in mind the end goal: ship a **working prototype** and **pitch it** in front of your classmates.
+However, keep the end goal in mind: to ship a **working prototype** and **pitch it** in front of your classmates.
 To do so, you will have to:

 - **Scope** your product
 - Identify your **Core User Journey**